 Hotels tend to theme their interiors and art that reflects the local area is especially valuable.
 If you can supply a series of artworks that will create a cohesive look for the hotel, then you have an excellent opportunity.

-You can buy art mockups on Creative Market you should check it out.
+You can buy art mockups onto show your customers.
+You should check them out.

 Sell Your Art to Inns, Guest Houses, and B&B’s